kevcruzX/KanjiMaestro/README.md

 KanjiMaestro
 ============

-High concept: An overly confident maestro(teacher) queries the player with countless exercises in a way that you can choose the correct option.
+High concept: An overly confident maestro(teacher) you whantthe player with countless exercises in a way that you can choose the correct option.
 As the game advances one needs to solve the kanji matching in different mini-games.
 The game would feature learning paths and frequency optimization depending on artificial intelligence’s designation.